Wondering which is best for you?

 However the Cardio HIIT Trainer is no slouch either.

-It is a hybrid elliptical-stair stepper motion, kind of like a vertical elliptical motion or a climbing motion.
+It is a hybrid elliptical with climbing motion, kind of like a vertical elliptical.
 This also helps use more lower body muscle groups (vs a standard elliptical) which in turn will automatically burn more calories than a regular elliptical.

 The higher end Freestride Trainers also give you another way to crosstrain that you don’t get with the Cardio HIIT Trainer – incline.